Persian campaign (World War I): 1918

 On 8 June 1918, the IV Corps entered Tabriz.
 Yakub Shevki faced an Armenian volunteer force of 4,000 men coming from Van.
 They aimed to break through the Şahtahtı-Tabriz line and join with Ozanian's forces.
 On 15 June, the 12th Division of the IV Corps defeated this Armenian unit at a battle to the north of Dilman.
 The city of Dilman was captured on 18 June.
 On 24 June, Ozanian's forces managed to defeat opposing units and besiege the city of Khoy.
 The 12th Division came to the rescue and repulsed Ozanian's forces.
 At the same time, the 5th Division of the IV Corps had to retreat in the face of a 1,500-strong Armenian force.
 In the south, Urmia fall to the IV Corps on 31 July.
 By the end of July, there was an increasing British presence in Persia and the Ninth Army's advance came to a halt.

 During July 1918, the British Army captured the greater portion of Mesopotamia during the Mesopotamian Campaign, as well as a large parts of Iranian Azerbaijan.
 Preparations were made for the establishment of a large camp for Assyrian and Armenian refugees near Bakubah, Iraq.
 Towards the end of September it was decided to raise four battalions from the Assyrians and Armenians refugees at Bakubah along the lines of an Indian Infantry battalion.
-2nd Battalion was established by Van Armenians.
+The 2nd Battalion was established by Van Armenians.
 The 3rd Battalion was established by Armenians from other regions.
 The G.O.C.
 North Persian Force decided to locate his 2nd Battalion to Senna.
 The 3rd Battalion moved to Bijar.

 By September 1918, the Ottomans consolidated their control over northern Persia, between Tabriz and the southern shores of the Caspian Sea.
 But they lost the rest of the region to the British.
 They would hold this territory until the Armistice on 30 October 1918 when the Ottoman Empire signed the Armistice of Mudros and the military operations ended.